ModernStats/BrainStorming/README.md

 * Assume no prereqs
 * students taking traditional intro stats class in a small college environment

+Big questions
+* If we are only focusing on a couple data sets throughout, we should have big questions that we are addressing and update at the end of each chapter where we are in the process.

 ## Title

 * Maybe an acronym?
 Something that includes Modern, Open, Reproducible, Intuitive, Visualization, Data Analysis?